-(Charlotte, NC – October 29, 2013) Third quarter new housing data for Charlotte could not have been better.
-Most builders reported the recent uptick in interest rates had little negative effect on home sales, according to a recent report by Metrostudy, a national housing data and consulting firm that maintains the most extensive primary database on residential construction in the US housing market.
+(Charlotte, NC – February 21, 2014) Charlotte’s new housing market will continue to experience moderate growth in 2014 but there will be some bumps in the road to be mindful of, according to a recent report by Metrostudy, a national housing data and consulting firm that maintains the most extensive primary database on residential construction in the US housing market.

-Metrostudy, a Hanley Wood company, is the leading provider of primary and secondary market information to the housing and related industries nationwide.
-Established in 1975 in Houston, Metrostudy provides research, data, analytics and consulting services that help builders, developers, lenders, suppliers, retailers, utilities and others make investment and business decisions every day. www.metrostudy.com.
+Metrostudy is the leading provider of primary and secondary market information to the housing and related industries nationwide.
+Metrostudy provides research, data, analytics and consulting services to help builders, developers, lenders, suppliers, retailers, utilities and others make investment and business decisions every day.
+For more information, visit www.metrostudy.com

 About Hanley Wood